brother-wolf/times-trainer/README.md

 * Provide a login page
 * Store a [local] record of the answers given for each person
 * Provide reports showing how you've done
+	* Which multipliers are you getting correct verses wrong
+	* Which multiplier are you taking longer over
+	* Reports should be time boxed to show only a given period
+* Questions asked should be random but weighted more heavily towards questions you are:
+	* getting wrong
+	* spending longer answering